-A positive and realistic attitude toward your diabetes can help you manage it.
-Talk to others who have type 1 diabetes or their caregivers.
-Ask your local Diabetes Canada branch about additional resources, joining a peersupport group or taking part in an information session.
+A positive and realistic attitude towards your diabetes can help you manage it.
+Talk to others who have diabetes.
+Ask your local Diabetes Canada branch about joining a peer-support group or taking part in an information session.

 Who can help you?